DiamondLightSource/cothread/docs/catools.rst

         Note that if the PV name ends in ``$`` and `datatype` is not specified then :const:`DBR_CHAR_STR` will be used.

+    6. The special value :const:`DBR_ENUM_STR`, only for :func:`caget` and
+        :func:`camonitor`.
+In this case the "native" channel datatype is used unless the channel is an enumeration, in which case the corresponding string is returned.

-    6. For :func:`caget` and :func:`camonitor` two further special values are supported.
+    7. For :func:`caget` and :func:`camonitor` two further special values are supported.
 In both of these cases `format` is ignored:

         ..  data:: DBR_STSACK_STRING